-Like it’s fulfilling some sort of higher calling beyond the basic functional purpose of brands – to help customers identity your products or services and drive sales.
+Like it’s fulfilling some sort of higher calling beyond the basic functional purpose of brands – to help customers identify your products or services and drive sales.

 And that’s more where your extrovert thinkers see brand purpose.
 They’re much more pragmatic and practical about why the brand exists.

-To them, the brand serves a purpose and that purpose is about delivering results.
-If the brand purpose creates emotional connections for customers, there still has to be a practical outcome.
-Engaging customers ultimately is about driving more sales.
+To them, the brand serves a purpose.
+That purpose is to deliver results.
+The brand matters because it helps drive customer choice.
+The brand purpose might also create emotional connections for customers, but ultimately it’s about driving more sales.

-If the brand purpose also makes the world a better place great.
-But for extrovert thinkers, the world’s only a better place when the company’s delivering results.
-Anything else, they don’t really give much thought to.
+Brand purpose might make the world a better place.
+But for extrovert thinkers, the world’s only a better place when the company’s results are good.
+Everything else comes second to that.

-They’ll consider why you need brand purpose.
+They consider why you need brand purpose.
 Introvert thinkers understand the logical need to have a rallying cry for the brand.
-People – customers, employees, you – need to understand what the brand’s for.
+People – customers, employees, you – need to understand what the brand is for.

-Introvert thinkers understand that if the brand purpose fills a bigger need in customers than just the functional benefit, that’s a good thing for the business.
+Introvert thinkers understand that if the brand purpose fills a bigger need in customers than just the functional benefit, that’s a good thing.

-But the rational side of them also recognises that purpose means different things to different people and different businesses.
+But the rational side of their brain also recognises purpose means different things to different people and different businesses.